 I said, “That’s impossible.”

 It was.
 He was doing excellent.
 He turned around.
 By the end of the 3 month program, he received the most improved award.
 The success that my son received because of Brain Balance is phenomenal.
 There are no words to describe it.
-From a kid who went from being expelled from school, almost, to a child who was graduating eighth grade, as the valedictorian of his class.
+He went from being a kid who was almost expelled from school to a student who was graduating from eighth grade as the valedictorian of his class.

 - Theresa D., Brain Balance Parent